The first question most folks ask about environmental studies in the due diligence period of a project is...WHY do I need to?

 Lastly, hire consultants that tell you the truthful facts and find solutions for all these things.
 There is always someone that will tell you what you want to hear.
 You need the facts and sound solutions to protect your project, your liability, and your $$$$.

 Berg Oliver Associates, Inc. is a full service environmental science firm, established in 1990, with proven experience devoted entirely to the field of Environmental Consulting Services.
-Click here to view their website.
+Click here to view Berg Oliver's website.